 Applied Behavior Analysis (ABA) is the application of behavioral principles to everyday situations that will, over time, increase or decrease target behaviors.
 By breaking skills down into small steps, individuals have more opportunities to be successful.
 Sessions are conducted in locations best-suited for your family (at home, in school, at a job placement, etc.), and all services are individualized.
-For example, we help clients conquer everything from teeth brushing to taking inventory in a store.
+We help clients conquer everything from teeth brushing to taking inventory in a store.

 What’s the best therapy for autism?

 ABA, also known as Applied Behavior Analysis, is the only scientifically validated treatment for individuals on the autism spectrum.
 Anyone can use applied behavior analysis to increase socially significant behaviors or decrease the future frequency of an unwanted behavior.

 “The goal of ABA is two-fold: to increase useful behaviors that improve quality of life and decrease those that are harmful or interfere with learning or relationships.
 It is a structured teaching approach that can be implemented in many settings to teach skills from many domains (communication, self care, academic, play/leisure, social skills, etc.).
 It involves understanding patterns of behavior and examining the influence of environmental factors including what happens before and after the behavior” (autismnj.org).

 Where does therapy occur?
 What skills are taught?